This post may contain affiliate links. This blog generates income via ads.

 - Make the marinade.
 Just whisk everything together.
 It’s that simple.
 If you’re feeling adventurous – add some red pepper flakes!

 - Cook the chicken.
 Low and slow.
 It’ll take 5 – 7 minutes per batch.
-As the chicken finishes cooking, add it to the bowl with the vegetables.

 - Save the sauce!
 Cook down the marinade into a thick and silky sauce that will perfectly coat the chicken and veggies.
 Stir the veggies, chicken, and sauce together and spoon over rice.
 Top with a few sesame seeds if you’re looking for a little crunch.